Charter School Grants

-The dissemination of best practices is critical as Tennessee continues to expand the number of high- quality charter schools.
-CSP Dissemination grants are federal funds awarded for the purpose of disseminating information about high-quality charter school practices across the state.
-Applicants for these funds should be high-quality schools with in operation for at least three years, with the conditions for learning aligned with high achievement data.
-The TDOE plans to award up to three (3) additional dissemination subgrants to successful charter schools to assist other schools in adapting the charter school’s program (or certain aspects of the charter school’s program) or to disseminate best practices in Fall 2018.
+Dissemination of information and best practices is critical as Tennessee continues to expand the number of high-quality charter schools.
+Dissemination grants are federal funds awarded for the purpose of disseminating information about high-quality charter school practices.
+Applicants for these funds should be schools with the best conditions for learning aligned with high achievement data.
+The TDOE plans to award up to six (6) total dissemination subgrants to successful charter schools to assist other schools in adapting the charter school’s program (or certain aspects of the charter school’s program) or to disseminate information about best practices in the charter school.

 Additional Grant Opportunities